 There are a lot of different clauses you need to meet for certification, which can be overwhelming, but looking at each clause individually can make this process more manageable.
 There are several clauses, plus Annex A. If you need more detail about each of them, read our ISO 27001 beginner’s guide.

 Before you can make any meaningful changes, you need to understand the state of security in your organization.
 This requires you to look at three different elements:

-- What’s not working?
-Are there any gaps that you’re aware of before stepping into this process that create security risks?
+What’s not working?
+Are there any gaps you’re aware of that create security risks?